Lenders and Realtors

 Expected Launch of Program Spring 2024 Spring 2024

 First Generation Homebuyer Definition At least one borrower and their parent(s) or legal guardian(s) never owned a home (in any country) OR owned a home but lost it due to foreclosure.
 (All co-borrowers must be first-time homebuyers, meaning that they haven’t owned a home within the last 3 years.)
-Borrower and their parent(s)or legal guardian(s) never owned a home (in any country) OR owned a home but lost it due to foreclosure.
+At lease one borrower and their parent(s) or prior legal guardian(s) never owned their primary residence (in any country) OR owned a home but lost it due to foreclosure.

 Maximum Loan Amount 10% of purchase price, up to $32,000 Up to $35,000